-Stage Number Average Time Interval Characteristics VC 9 days from emergence Plants are 1 to 3 inches in height; terminal bud located at the junction of cotyledonary stem and main stem.
+Stage Number Average Time Interval Characteristics NE Crop has not emerged due to insufficient soil moisture (non-irrigated only).
+VC 9 days from emergence Plants are 1 to 3 inches in height; terminal bud located at the junction of cotyledonary stem and main stem.
 V1 4 days Internode above cotyledonary node has elongated 1⁄2 inch or more; first true leaf approaching full size; second true leaf developing rapidly and approaching full size near the end of period.
 V2 4 days Second internode has elongated 1⁄2 inch or more.
 V3 4 days Third internode has elongated 1⁄2 inch or more.
 V4 4 days Fourth internode has elongated 1⁄2 inch or more.
 V5 4 days Fifth internode has elongated 1⁄2 inch or more.
 V6 4 days Sixth internode has elongated 1⁄2 inch or more.

-Plants are classified in a vegetative stage until the first reproductive stage (R1) is reached.
+Note: Plants are classified in a vegetative stage until the first reproductive stage (R1) is reached.
 Under certain conditions, vegetative stages may end before or after the sixth node stage.